 The European Banking Authority undertook the first, ad-hoc benchmarking of national loan enforcement and insolvency frameworks across the EU in 2019 – EBA report published in November 2020 – and has a wide-ranging experience with data gathering, and analysis, from 27 Member States.
 At the same time and with a view to avoiding additional administrative burden on banks where possible, further explorative work will be needed to ascertain to what extent the European Central Bank’s analytical credit data set (AnaCredit) system, as it continues to develop and gather traction over the coming years, could help to contain the data gathering burden on banks.

-Initiative for minimum harmonisation or increased convergence in targeted areas of core non-bank insolvency
+Initiative for minimum harmonisation in targeted areas of core non-bank insolvency proceedings

 Efficient insolvency laws are one of the key criteria for investors to decide on whether to invest across borders.
 Increasing confidence in cross-border financing will boost the Union’s capital markets.